ethereum/EIPs/EIPS/eip-draft_app_keys.md

 Note that we suggest that each of these indexes, except those belonging to the app's custom subpath, must be hardened to fully isolate the public keys across personas and applications.

+### Personas

+We allow the user to use different personas in combination to her mnemonic to potentially fully isolate her interact with a given app accross personas.
+One can use this for instance to create a personal and business profile for a given's domain both backup up from the same mnemonic, using 2 different personnas indexes.
+The app or domain, will not be aware that it is the same person and mnemonic behind both.

+We use a string following BIP32 format (can be hardened) to define personas with hex under 0x80000000, 31 bits e.g. `0'` or `0'/1/2'/0`

 #### Apps' Unique Identifiers

 We need a way to uniquely identify each App.